How much does SEO cost in the UK? (2026 guide)

 The timing: Penalty hit weeks before Mother's Day - one of their biggest revenue periods.

-The penalty: Lost rankings for "flowers", "flower delivery", and even their own brand name.
+The penalty: Lost rankings for "flowers", "flower delivery" and even their own brand name.
 Analysis revealed 70%+ of their backlink profile was toxic.

 Lesson: Even large brands attempting shortcuts get caught.
 The penalty arrived at the worst possible moment.

-Toxic backlinks
+70%+ Toxic backlinks in profile

 Recovery costs: the real numbers